pombase/canto/root/docs/md/canto_admin/configuration_file.md

 allele editing dialog, this template when set the name to something like "cdc2+".
 The string "@@gene_display_name@@" will be replaced with the current gene's name or systematic ID.

+#### do_not_annotate
+If true, don't show genotypes containing just this allele in the genotype selectors.